-Make your own mixed peel
+Make your own mixed peel and Cranberry Sauce

 If you do use a lot of citrus fruits at home, you can save the peel and make your own mixed peel throughout the year to use as part of your pudding.
 By following these easy steps, you can make your own and even have enough to share with friends, family and neighbours.
 It’s quite easy.

 Step 1: Peel the citrus fruits (oranges, limes, lemons, grapefruit etc).
 Get out of much of the white part as possible as it tends to be a bit bitter.
 Cut each piece of the peel the size of a penny. you can use the fruit bits to make a refreshing drink.

 Step 2: In a pan, add enough water to just cover the peels.
 Boil for about 10 minutes.

 Step 3: Drain all the water and boil a second time again for about 10 minutes or until liquid is significantly reduced.